Alicia-Toom/recruiter-CRM/USER_STORIES.md

          -Comment of the person from recruiters
          -Sources of candidates: where is she or he comes from, i.e reference, headhunt, direct apply.

-2. As a user, I want to be able to search for the candidates: using name or title of the jobs.
+2. As a user, I want to be able to list, search and view candidates: using name or title of the jobs.
+(Version 1)
-3. As a user, I want to be able to save the candidates for a specific project names
+3. As a user, I want to be able to save the candidates for a specific project names (Version 2)
-4. As a user, I want to be able to change the status of the candidates_: i.e already hired, doing interview etc.
+4. As a user, I want to be able to change the status of the candidates_: i.e already hired, doing interview etc. (Version 2)
-5. As a user, I want to be able to send a reminder to myself to keep in touch with the candidates
+5. As a user, I want to be able to send a reminder to myself to keep in touch with the candidates.
+(Version 2)
-6. As a user, I want to be able to save an e-mail templat to send to candidates.
+6. As a user, I want to be able to save an e-mail template to send to candidates.
+(Version 2)
 7. As a user, I want to be able to copy or download the file to PDF or doc, having a company logo on the documents.
+(Version 3)
 8. As a user, I want the document to have the company format.
+(Version 3)
-9. As a user, I want tobe able to log in
+9. As a user, I want to be able to log in.
+(Version 3)
-10. As a user, I want to be able to see data of my current states of data.
+10. As a user, I want to be able to see data of my current candidates and projects in the system.
+(Version 3)